2026 Delaware House of Representatives election: District 28

 The 28th district is represented by Democrat William Carson Jr., who is eligible to run for re-election but has not yet stated if he will do so.

 District 29

 The 29th district is represented by Democrat William Bush IV, who is eligible to run for re-election but has not yet stated if he will do so.

 District 30

 The 30th district is represented by Republican W. Shannon Morris, who is eligible to run for re-election but has not yet stated if he will do so.

 District 31

 The 31st district is represented by Democrat Sean Lynn, who is eligible to run for re-election but has not yet stated if he will do so.

 District 32

 The 32nd district is represented by Democrat Kerri Evelyn Harris, who is eligible to run for re-election but has not yet stated if she will do so.

 District 33

-The 33rd district is represented by Republican Charles Postles Jr., who is eligible to run for re-election but has not yet stated if he will do so.
+The 33rd district is represented by Republican Charles Postles Jr., who announced on November 25, 2025, that he would not seek re-election.